-5. Click on Close.
+7. Close the dialog.

 Your Bluetooth device is ready for use.
 By right-clicking the icon in the system tray, you can start the Bluetooth tool again, e.g. to pair another Bluetooth device or to unpair a device.

 How to Deploy a Jabra Xpress Package